robcarver17/pysystemtrade/docs/dashboard.md

 python3 app.py
 ```

 Visit `http://localhost:5000/` to view the dashboard.
-To remap this location or to make it accessible from outside machines (do this at your own peril!),
+To remap this location or to make it accessible from outside machines (do this at your own peril!) you need to do the following:

-you should consult the [Flask documentation](https://flask.palletsprojects.com/)
+- sudo ufw allow 5000
+- Add the following parameter to your private_control_config.yaml `dashboard_visible_on_lan: True`